Tura Beach

 Tura Beach has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region.
-Notable projects are Shearwater Estate, Mirador Residential Development stages 8, 9, and 13, Lakewood Lifestyle Village, and 29-33 Market Street, Merimbula.
-The following details projects most relevant to the area.
+AreaSearch has identified three projects expected to affect the region.
+Notable projects include Shearwater Estate, Mirador Residential Development Stages 8, 9, and 13, Lakewood Lifestyle Village, and 29-33 Market Street, Merimbula.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.